 ADOA RMD advises all state agencies, including universities, not to allow non-State of Arizona employees to drive any state owned, rented, or leased vehicles on University business (i.e. independent contractors, individuals from another university (apart from ASU or UofA), spouses, employees of another agency, conference attendees).

-The State of Arizona has contracts in place for use by the University that offers lower prices and additional coverages including the damage waiver with no deductible.
-In order to take advantage of these rates and benefits, reference the contract number for Enterprise, Hertz, or National.
+The State of Arizona has contracts in place for official business use by the University that offers lower prices and additional coverages including the damage waiver with no deductible.
+For more information on this and other travel related resources, please visit the Comptroller Travel Links site .

 Rentals outside of Fleet Services is discouraged.
 If necessary these rentals should be paid for using a University purchasing card (“P-Card”) and include the damage waiver.